 If you are looking to own domains with shorter names or more common words, ccTLDs may be the way to go.
 As we all know, attempting to obtain these types of domain names in more popular extensions is futile.
 Most ccTLD domains are still becoming populated, dramatically increasing the chances that your domain is available.
 Additionally, ccTLDs lend themselves greatly to domain hacks.
 With a domain like .IT, there are endless possibilities (ex: bathingsu.IT, hab.IT, or starfru.IT).

-Yes.
 To register a .IT domain, you must be a resident of the European Union.
-Additionally, registration requires sending paper or fax letter which must be completed in Italian.
+Additionally, registration requires sending a paper or fax letter, which must be completed in Italian.